JuliaSmoothOptimizers/PartitionedStructures.jl/README.md

 [PartiallySeparableSolvers.jl](https://github.com/paraynaud/PartiallySeparableSolvers.jl) inside a trust-region using partitioned quasi-Newton operators and in [PartitionedKnetNLPModel.jl](https://github.com/paraynaud/PartitionedKnetNLPModels.jl) to train a neural network of classification with a limited-memory partitioned quasi-Newton stochastic method.

 ## Features
-For now, PartitionedStructures.jl supports only the elemental Uᵢ, i.e. a linear operator where the lines of Uᵢ are vectors from the euclidean basis.
+For now, PartitionedStructures.jl supports only the elemental Uᵢ, i.e. a linear-operator where the lines of Uᵢ are vectors from the euclidean basis.
 Concretely, each Uᵢ is a vector of size nᵢ who's indicates the indices of the variables used by the i-th element function.